VCauthon/Summary-Docker/src/docs/6-swarm.md

 #### The desired state

-Even if the action is been done imperatively the stated is saved in the cluster store. __Swarm will run reconciliation loop that constantly compares the observed state of the cluster with the desired state__.
-When the two state matches, the world is a happy place, and no further action is needed.
+Even if the action is performed imperatively the state is saved in the cluster store. __Swarm will run reconciliation loop that constantly compares the observed state of the cluster with the desired state__.
+When the two states match, the world is a happy place, and no further action is needed.
 When they don't match, Swarm takes action to bring the observed state into line with desired state.

-For example, if a worker hosting one fo the five replicas fails, the observed state of the cluster will drop from 5 replicas to 4 and no longer match the desired state of 5.
+For example, if a worker hosting one of the five replicas fails, the observed state of the cluster will drop from 5 replicas to 4 and no longer match the desired state of 5.
 As soon as the swarm observes the difference, it will start a new replica to bring the observed state back in line with desired state.

 #### Rollouts

-Application updates ar a fact of life, and for the longest time they were painful.
+Application updates are a fact of life, and for the longest time they were painful.
 I've personally lost more than enough weekends to major application updates and I've no intention of doing it again.

-Fortunately, tanks to Docker services, updating well-designed microservices apps is easy.
+Fortunately, thanks to Docker services, updating well-designed microservices apps is easy.

 > __NOTE__: We use terms like rollouts, updates, and rolling updates to mean the same thing.
 That is updating a live application.

 Swarm manages it all by itself when updating a service.

-For example, lets say that we want to change the image used by a service.
+For example, lets say we want to change the image used by a service.
 ```bash
 # Service created
 docker service create --name dummy \